We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Zep or Windex

-4. Spray the window thoroughly with the vinegar and water solution, or a commercial window-cleaning product (our tested guide to the best glass cleaners has some terrific recommendations).
-Another DIY solution is to mix one capful of ammonia with two gallons of water.
+If you prefer to use a commercial window-cleaning product instead of vinegar, our tested guide to the best glass cleaners has some terrific recommendations.
+Another DIY solution is to mix 1 capful of ammonia with 2 gallons of water.

 How to Clean Outside Windows